AMR merger would strengthen its oneworld partners: IAG chief

-WASHINGTON A potential merger between American Airlines and US Airways would strengthen, not harm its partners British Airways and Iberia, the European airlines group's chief said Tuesday.
+WASHINGTON A potential merger between American Airlines and US Airways would strengthen, not harm, its partners British Airways and Iberia, the European airlines group's chief said on Tuesday.

 Willie Walsh, chief executive of the International Airlines Group (IAG) - the holding company for the two airlines and UK airline BMI - told a meeting of aviation industry representatives he supports any consolidation plan that will strengthen its oneworld alliance partner American Airlines.